Fantasy Studios: Studio B

 Studio B, at 546 square feet, was used mostly for smaller acts and comedy records, and was typically used for overdub sessions.
 Like Studio A, it too used a DeMedio console.
 In 1980, bass traps and wall tiling were installed to improve acoustics.
 Studio B's mixing consoles replaced with a Trident, which was eventually updated to a Digidesign C24.
-Studio B is where Journey's Faithfully, from their Frontiers album was recorded.
+Studio B is where Journey's "Faithfully", from their album Frontiers, was recorded.

 Studio C

 Studio C was built expressly for CCR, with a separate entrance.
 Parts of their albums Mardi Gras and Pendulum were recorded there, and the Live in Europe album was mixed there.
 John Fogerty recorded The Blue Ridge Rangers in Studio C and was in residence there until he left Fantasy in 1974.
 At 888 square feet, Studio C was also the site of a film soundstage and Foley pits.
 Studio C was the only studio at Fantasy which used an API console.
 Studio C was closed to the public in 2008 with the space taken over by another Zaentz Media Center tenant.